Performance Details

 Target #2: Requests for reimbursement from the Fishermen's Fund will be paid within 30 days of receipt.

-Average Number of Days to Process a Fishermen's Fund Claim (did not achieve the target of 30 days in FY2012)
+Average Number of Days to Process a Fishermen's Fund Claim (achieved the target of 30 days in FY2017)